 phpMyAdmin is a program used to manipulate databases remotely through a web interface.
 A good hosting package will have this included.
 For information on backing up your WordPress database, see Backing Up Your Database.

-Using phpMyAdmin, follow the steps below to restore a MySQL database.
+Using phpMyAdmin, follow the steps below to restore a MySQL/MariaDB database.

 Now grab a coffee.
 This bit takes a while.
 Eventually you will see a success screen.